deeplearning4j/deeplearning4j/gettingstarted.md

         Windows
         See http://icl.cs.utk.edu/lapack-for-windows/lapack/

 * **Windows users**: Lapack will ask you if you have Intel compilers.
 You do not.
 Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
 Lapack offers the altervative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 Yes, it's all a big pain in the butt.
-We're working on it...
+We're working on it.

 * **All users**: You can install DL4J either from source or from Maven central.
 Here are the **source** instructions.